 Brain injuries are a huge problem in New Jersey and throughout the country.
 The Centers for Disease Control and Prevention (CDC) reports that traumatic brain injuries (TBIs) contribute to nearly one third of all injury-related deaths in the U.S. each year.

 A serious brain injury can have a dramatic effect on a person for a very long period of time.
-Here, our experienced New York and New Jersey brain injury lawyers discuss how a brain injury can impact an individual’s ability to function.
+Here, our experienced New Jersey brain injury lawyers discuss how a brain injury can impact an individual’s ability to function.

 Understanding the Parts of the Brain

 First, you should understand the parts of the brain, which many people refer to as “the most complex structure in the universe.”
 The specific part of the brain that an injury affects will determine how that injury impacts a person’s functioning.
 The brain features six general regions:

 - Brain Stem – This region controls the flow of basic signals between the brain and other parts of the body.
 As a result, the brain stem controls some of our most basic and vital functions, including breathing, heart rate, blood pressure, sweating, balance and consciousness.